Statamic vs WordPress: a practical, no-drama comparison

 3. Maintenance.
 Who will handle updates and monitoring?
 Do you have discipline around plugins and testing?

 If the design is standard and the timeline tight—go with a WordPress theme.
 If you need a platform for growth, with quality control and a smaller attack surface—go with a no-builder stack: Statamic or a custom WP theme.
-In both cases you’re optimizing for manageability and predictability—and that’s what pays off over the long run.
+In both cases you're optimizing for manageability and predictability—and that's what pays off over the long run.
+For a deeper look — including a hands-on review of when Statamic specifically fits — see When Statamic Makes Sense — and When It Doesn't.